Riot police fire teargas to disperse protesters in China

-HONG KONG Chinese riot police fired teargas to break up a protest against a planned power station on Friday while a state TV station showed confessions by two detained activists in an obvious bid to get other protesters off the streets.
+HONG KONG Chinese riot police fired teargas to disperse a throng of protesters in a small town in southern China on Friday, the fourth day of demonstrations against the construction of a power station.

-Footage from Hong Kong's Cable TV showed police firing several rounds of teargas in Haimen town in the southern boom province of Guangdong, sending hundreds of people scuttling, many covering their mouths and noses with their hands.
+Footage from Hong Kong's Cable TV showed police firing several rounds of teargas in Haimen town, in the southern boom province of Guangdong, sending hundreds of people scuttling away.

-Hours later, a local TV station carried interviews with two detained protesters, a man surnamed Li and a woman surnamed Yung.
-Sitting behind bars with their heads bowed and handcuffs in full view, the two took turns to confess.

-"It was wrong to surround the government and block the highway," Li said, with his eyes lowered.

 The protests in Haimen intensified this week just as people about 130 km (80 miles) further along the coast, in Wukan village, called off a 10-day blockade of their village in a protest against what they said was a land grab by officials.